 - Star Walk Astronomy Guide ( Android & iPhone ) Recently this is my go to for finding where the Milky Way will rise on the horizon.
 Using this app and holding it up to the sky you will be able to see, in real time, where all the constellations & other planetary bodies lie within the sky.

-- Stellarium Mobile ( Desktop, iPhone & Android ) – You can get this program for free on your desktop and for a few extra $$ on your iPhone or Android.
+- Stellarium ( Desktop, iPhone & Android ) – You can get this program for free on your desktop and for a few extra $$ on your iPhone or Android.
 I use it on both platforms and and find it to work great.
-The learning curve is a bit steep at first, but
+The learning curve is a bit steep at first, butwell worth the effort.
+Plus you learn a lot about our Universe in the process.
+Learn to use Stellarium with my Free Video Tutorial.

 - Google Sky Map ( FREE – Android ) – Google does a really great job with this app.
 It provides all of the planetary / star locations that Star Walk does but it’s just not quite as interactive.
 Then again it’s free!
 I still use / recommend this app as well.

-Scouting & Planning for Star and Milky Way Photography
+Scouting & Planning for Star, Milky Way, and Night Sky Photography

 Ready to take your night sky photography to the next level?
 Provided below is my free three part video series on scouting and planning for Milky Way, star & night sky photography.